Limenius/LiformBundle/README.md

 ============

 Bundle that integrates [Liform](https://github.com/Limenius/Liform) into Symfony.
 Liform is a library to serialize Symfony Forms into [JSON schema](http://json-schema.org/).
-For use with [liform-react](https://github.com/Limenius/liform-react) or [json-editor](https://github.com/jdorn/json-editor), or any other form generator based in json-schema.
+For use with [liform-react](https://github.com/Limenius/liform-react) or [json-editor](https://github.com/jdorn/json-editor), or any other form generator based on json-schema.

 It is very annoying to maintain Symfony forms that match forms in a client technology, such as JavaScript.
 It is also annoying to maintain a documentation of such forms.
 And it's error prone, too.